 Peef the Christmas Bear (Peef the Bear) by Tom Hegg.
 This wonderful book is about a little bear toy finding love but not exactly about adoption.

-ADOPTION FICTION RECOMMENDATIONS FOR YOUNG ADULTS AND TEENS
+ADOPTION FICTION RECOMMENDATIONS FOR TEENS AND YOUNG ADULTS

 Returnable Girl by Pamela Lowell.
 Now thirteen years old, Ronnie has been "returned" from multiple foster homes because of her impulsive lying and stealing.
 Her latest foster mom, Alison, is Ronnie’s very last chance.